-It may not be located directly in the Fallsview area, but you must make a short trip to Niagara on the Lake when visiting Niagara Falls.
-The Whirlpool Jetboat is located at Niagara on the Lake where Lake Ontario meets the Niagara Gorge.
+It may not be located directly in the Fallsview area, but you must make a short trip to Queenston.
+The Whirlpool Jetboat is no longer located at Niagara on the Lake where Lake Ontario meets the Niagara Gorge but instead, it is now closer to Niagara Falls and can be reached by the people mover.
 It’s just a short 10-minute drive up the Niagara Parkway from the city center and this exhilarating jet boat tour is pure adrenaline.

 Choose which jet boat tour you want.
-Open or closed.
+Open or closed, wet or dry.
 It’s up to you if you want to get wet or stay dry.
-We’ve done both and I prefer the dry ride as you really get to take in the beauty of the Niagara gorge.
+We’ve done both and I prefer the dry ride as you really get to take in the beauty of the Niagara Gorge.
 The trip takes you along the Niagara River to the Class 6 rapids of the whirlpool.

 Anything that goes into the whirlpool won’t come but this action-packed ride takes you right beside it.
 Feel the power of the Niagara River as you cut through rapids with its triple turbo diesel water jet system for both propulsion and steering.
 It’s an adventure of a lifetime.
 Check out Whirlpool Jet Boar Tours for availability here.